 No special qualifications or certification are required to implement Amira.

 Teachers typically have 2 hours of in-person or remote training, which includes an overview of Amira Assessment and Amira Practice and details about logging in and access to the various reports.
 Then there is typically a follow-up 1 hour “data deep-dive” training after teachers and students have used Amira a few times to walk through reports and explore ways to use the data to guide instruction.

 Amira is a web-based program that can be accessed on most web browsers (Chrome, Microsoft Edge, Safari, and Firefox).
 Amira also works on most devices, including Chromebooks, PCs, Macs, iPads, Surface Go, and other.
 Chromebooks and PCs must have 4 GB RAM minimum.
 Most standard internet plans provide adequate bandwidth for Amira.
 However, internet speed may be variable depending on at-school or at-home use with other devices.
-Students will be reading out load to Amira.
+Students will be reading out loud to Amira.
 As an AI tutor, Amira requires a reasonably quiet space to hear students.
-In noisy classroom, we encourage use of headphones with microphones.
+In noisy classroom, the use of headphones with microphones is encouraged.

 Amira has a library of resources available for families, teachers, or school/system leaders at https://www.amiralearning.com/support2